 Martha Washington Candy

-When I reflect on my favorite childhood Christmas memories, what I remember the most is not the toys or gifts that I received.
-Although, I was quite fond of the toys.
-By the way, boys have way cooler toys; the remote-controlled cars, the race track, the BB guns, and the train set.
+When I reflect on my favorite childhood Christmas memories, I remember the most, not the toys or gifts I received.
+Although, I was pretty fond of the toys.
+By the way, boys have way cooler toys: remote-controlled cars, race tracks, BB guns, and train sets.
 The funny thing is, I always wanted and asked for a doll.
-And, I did play with them for about 3 minutes before I threw them to the side and started playing with the cool boy toys that my brother received.
+I played with them for about 3 minutes before I threw them to the side and started playing with the cool boy toys my brother received.
+During those times, I also enjoyed some delicious Martha Washington Candy.

 My Childhood Christmas Memories

-While the gifts and toys were nice, looking back, however, my fondest memories are of the family being together; cooking, laughing, reminiscing, and eating.
+While the gifts and toys were nice, looking back, however, my fondest memories are of the family being together: cooking, laughing, reminiscing, and eating.
 We were always in the kitchen.
-Maybe, I should have realized then my passion for cooking.
-Additionally, the clinking and clanking of utensils, pots, and pans, and the talking and laughing, I love the sound of being in the kitchen.
+Maybe I should have realized my passion for cooking then.
+Additionally, the clinking and clanking of utensils, pots, and pans, as well as the talking and laughing, I love the sound of being in the kitchen.

 This candy recipe is a favorite and cherished family tradition!